Zoran Đinđić: Political career

 Đinđić and Swedish Foreign Minister Anna Lindh in Stockholm.
 Lindh was due to meet Đinđić in Belgrade in March 2003, moments before his assassination.
-Lindh was assassinated in Stockholm six months after Đinđić's assassination.
+Lindh was assassinated herself in Stockholm six months later.

 Đinđić was received favorably by Western nations.
 His meetings with Western leaders George W. Bush, Tony Blair, Jacques Chirac and others strongly indicated that the West supported his politics. Đinđić had constant disagreements with his ex-coalition partner and then-Yugoslav federal president Vojislav Koštunica, who was his biggest political rival in Serbia itself.
 His earlier close relationship with the Montenegrin president Milo Đukanović had also cooled due to Đukanović's separatist aspirations for an independent Montenegro state.

 Đinđić had also increased economic reforms while prime minister of Serbia.
 Such reforms include price liberalization and a reduction of the money supply with the goal of achieving macroeconomic stability.
 Small-scale privatization also occurred with regards to banking assets and the financial sector.
 Lastly, the government of Serbia eliminated many trade barriers with the goal of eventually integrating into the European Union.
 The early economic reforms under the Koštunica-Đinđić government had been maintained after his assassination allowing the economy to increase substantially prior to the global economic crisis of 2008.
 However, unemployment still remained very high, and the pace and quantity of reforms did not return Serbia to the same living standards it had prior to 1990.

 From January 2003, Đinđić launched a wide diplomatic campaign for the determination of the Kosovo issue.

 Shortly before his assassination, Đinđić made a statement in which he talked about an idea of creating a Union of Serb States consisting of Serbia, Montenegro and Republika Srpska, which would be a federal nation state.

 Assassination

 As reported by Reuters on 18 March 2003, according to Carla Del Ponte, Đinđić had predicted his own assassination on 17 February just weeks before it happened.
 Despite Koštunica's accusations of Đinđić being close to organised crime, the latter always insisted that he was determined to clean Serbia, and created the "Special Tribunal" with a witness protection program.
 This alarmed organized crime leaders who were intertwined with elements of the Serbian secret police which remained loyal to the ousted Milošević.

 Under orders from Milorad "Legija" Ulemek, the former commander of the Special Operations Unit of Yugoslavia's secret police, Đinđić was assassinated by Ulemek's soldier Zvezdan Jovanović in Belgrade on 12 March 2003.
 Jovanović shot him from the building across from the main Serbian government building at 12:23 PM, hitting him once in the chest.
-The high-power bullet of a Heckler & Koch G3 battle rifle penetrated his heart and killed him almost instantly.
+The high-powered bullet from a Heckler & Koch G3 rifle penetrated his heart and killed him almost instantly.